zostay/RakuWAPI/README.md

 This interface SHOULD be implemented by application servers.
 This interface MUST be implemented if `psgi.streaming` is True in the environment.

-The P6SGI application uses the given [Channel](Channel) to send a series of [Blob](Blob) objects to the server.
-The application server receives these [Blob](Blob) objects and SHOULD write each one to the client as-is.
+The P6SGI application uses the given [Channel](Channel) to send a series of [Blob](Blob) or [Str](Str) objects to the server.
+The application SHOULD use Blobs whenever possible, but may use Strs.
+The application server receives these Blob objects and SHOULD write each one to the client as-is.
+See [#Encoding](#Encoding) for details on how each [Str](Str) is to be handled.

 For example, here is an application that feeds events tapped from a [Supply](Supply) to the server via a returned [Channel](Channel).